LibertyDSNP/spec/pages/Draft/Archivists.md

 * Signature validation - proof that author provided a real signature
 * Signature authentication - proof that the From address is the signer, or that signer is a valid delegate  (proof of authorship)
-* There is retrievable content at the URL given in the DSNP message
+* Content authentication - retrievable content is at the URL given in the DSNP message
-* The content hash is valid - that is, the URL serves the claimed data
+* Content Hash authentication - content hash is valid and the URL serves the claimed data

-All signatures for the announcement are included in the batch regardless of how the signature was requested (or not)
+All signatures for the announcement are included in the batch regardless of how the signature was/was not requested.

 # Archive Storage Format